-Robbie returns as Harley Quinn in BIRDS OF PREY, set to fly into theatres in 2020.
-The new movie will bring many more DC characters to the screen as well.
-Here’s everything we know about BIRDS OF PREY so far.
+Robbie returns as Harley Quinn in BIRDS OF PREY, now available on AMC Theatres On Demand.
+The new movie brings many more DC characters to the screen as well.
+Here’s everything you need to know about BIRDS OF PREY before you watch.

 The Birds of Prey Director

-One of the most interesting details about the movie is the full title: BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN).
-Robbie revealed the info via Instagram.
-That long title suggests that Harley really gets to come into her own in the new story — and that’s what we all want!
+Margot Robbie revealed the original title via Instagram: BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN).
+But when the film opened in theatres in February, the official title changed to the simpler HARLEY QUINN: BIRDS OF PREY.
+Both titles suggest that Harley really gets to come into her own in the new story — and that’s what we all want!

 The Birds of Prey Story

-We do know that the story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
+The story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
 Why?
-Well, a young girl, Cassandra Cain, ends up with a diamond belonging to Black Mask, one of the most powerful criminals in Gotham’s new underworld.
-The Birds of Prey set out to rescue Cassandra, though there’s probably a lot more to the story than that.
+Well, a young girl, Cassandra Cain, ends up with a very special diamond belonging to Black Mask (Ewan McGregor), one of the most powerful criminals in Gotham’s new underworld.
+The women individually set out to rescue Cassandra with their own motives in mind, bringing together the titular team for the first time.

 The Birds of Prey Cast